Keeping you safe is our top priority. What to expect when you visit LMH Health

-A randomized controlled dietary modification study was undertaken among 48,835 postmenopausal women aged 50 to 79 years who were also enrolled in the WHI.
-The intervention promoted a goal of reducing total fat intake by 20%, by increasing vegetable, fruit, and grain consumption.
+A randomized, controlled, dietary modification study was undertaken among 48,835 postmenopausal women aged 50 to 79 years who were also enrolled in the WHI.
+The intervention promoted a goal of reducing total fat intake by 20% by increasing vegetable, fruit, and grain consumption.
 The intervention group reduced fat intake by approximately 10% for more than 8.1 years of follow-up, resulting in lower estradiol and gamma-tocopherol levels, but no persistent weight loss.
-The incidence of invasive breast cancer was slightly lower in the intervention group, with an HR of 0.91 (95% CI, 0.83–1.01), but no difference in all-cause mortality, overall mortality, or cardiovascular disease.
+The incidence of invasive breast cancer was numerically, but not statistically lower in the intervention group, with an HR of 0.91 (95% CI, 0.83–1.01).
+There was no difference in all-cause mortality, overall mortality, or the incidence of cardiovascular events.